 Trial lawyer Phil Sieff battles for justice when wrongdoers cause serious injury or death.
 Intense and relentless, he helps clients find the courage they need to face those who have hurt them.
-He has significant experience representing families coping with the wrongful death of a loved one, particularly a child, having handled well over 100 wrongful death cases.
+He has significant experience representing families coping with the wrongful death of a loved one, particularly a child, having handled hundreds of wrongful death cases.
 He has particular experience in complex and high profile cases, including: the I-35W Bridge Collapse (lead co-counsel of I-35W Consortium, a group of 17 law firms that provided legal services to over 100 collapse victims); the Red Lake High School Shooting; and the Holidazzle Parade Disaster.

-Mr. Sieff has spent more than twenty three years in front of judges and juries obtaining justice from wrongdoers and their insurance companies.
+Mr. Sieff has spent more than twenty seven years in front of judges and juries obtaining justice from wrongdoers and their insurance companies.
 He has tried—and won— injury and wrongful death cases and has obtained numerous million dollar verdicts and settlements for his clients.
 He has handled cases involving serious car accidents, passenger injuries, defective products, medical malpractice, violence in schools, drunk drivers, boating accidents, train derailments, construction site accidents, truck accidents, and airplane crashes.
 Mr. Sieff also has significant experience helping crime victims and people dealing with post-traumatic stress disorder.

 Phil Sieff represents victims in wide variety of serious, complex, and high profile injury and wrongful death matters.
 Examples of some of those cases include: